Sarah Lotz

-Sarah Lotz is a screenwriter and award-winning novelist whose previous work has been translated into over twenty languages.
+Sarah Lotz is a British-South African novelist.

 Biography

 Sarah Lotz was born in Wolverhampton, England.
 She left home as a teenager and briefly lived in Paris and Israel before settling in South Africa, where she lived for about twenty years, working as a writer and artist.
 She married but the marriage ended in divorce.
 She received an honours degree in English at the University of Cape Town.
-In 2015 she returned to live in the UK.
+In 2014 she returned to live in the United Kingdom.

 Lotz publishes under her own name and a number of pseudonyms.
-She is, with author Louis Greenberg, the urban horror novelist S.L Grey, with her daughter Savannah Lotz she is Lily Herne and she is Helena S. Paige when she writes with Helen Moffett and Paige Nick.
-Lotz is published by Hodder and Little, Brown.
+She is, with author Louis Greenberg, the urban horror novelist S. L. Grey, with her daughter Savannah Lotz she is Lily Herne and she is Helena S. Paige when she writes with Helen Moffett and Paige Nick.
+Lotz is published by Hodder & Stoughton and Little, Brown and Company.
 She lives in Cape Town and the UK.